gitlabhq/gitlabhq/doc/update/README.md

 - You have to use [post-deployment migrations](../development/post_deployment_migrations.md) (included in zero downtime update steps below).
 - You are using PostgreSQL.
-If you are using MySQL please look at the release post to see if downtime is required.
+Starting from GitLab 12.1, MySQL is not supported.

 Most of the time you can safely upgrade from a patch release to the next minor release if the patch release is not the latest.
 For example, upgrading from